-A novella that fits nice and snug in between the first two books of Astropolis, Cenotaxis bridges Saturn Returns and Earth Ascendant to a form a short yet complicated piece that focuses on a variety of elements.
+A novella that fits nice and snug in between the first two books of Astropolis, Cenotaxis bridges Saturn Returns and Earth Ascendant to a form a short yet complicated piece focusing on a variety of elements.

 There are many concepts to like in Cenotaxis.
-Firstly, Williams has made a similar creation to the Forts with 'the Apparatus’, a seemingly artificial intelligence that is Jaspers advisor.
-It eventually intrigues Imre enough that he changes tactics to find it.
+Firstly, Williams has made a similar creation to the Forts with 'the Apparatus’, a seemingly artificial intelligence who is Jasper's advisor.
+It eventually intrigues Imre enough he changes tactics to find it.
 The fact that Jasper believes himself an incarnation of God is utterly fascinating in itself; it gives Williams the opportunity to postulate how religions and creed play such an important role in shaping humanity's future.

-Probably the most interesting facet of Cenotaxis is Jaspers uncanny, superhuman abilities.
-He has an 'achronistic' way of experiencing time, jumping through it in ways that suggest he is the product of something that is at least omniscient in nature.
+Probably the most interesting facet of Cenotaxis is Jasper's uncanny, superhuman abilities.
+He has an 'anachronistic' way of experiencing time, jumping through it in ways suggesting he is the product of something that is at least omniscient in nature.
 Through this prescience, Jasper escapes many traps laid out by Imre - which leads our false prophet to question the origins of his prisoner in more ways than one.

 As always, Sean Williams gives us a tasty afterward detailing the origin of the title, and the many influences that brought the novella into being.
-Fans of Saturn Returns have much to applaud here, as Sean Williams has given us another riveting chapter that celebrates his imaginative genius.
+Fans of Saturn Returns have much to applaud here, as Sean Williams has given us another riveting chapter celebrating his imaginative genius.